UCLA vs. Arizona NCAA Football Odds, Plays and Insights | October 9, 2021

 Arizona Stats and Trends

-- Thus far this year Arizona has two wins against the spread.
+- Thus far this season Arizona has two wins against the spread.

-- The Wildcats covered the spread in their only game when underdogs by 16 points or more.
+- The Wildcats have been underdogs by 16 points or more once this season and covered the spread.

-- Arizona's games this season have hit the over two times in four opportunities (50%).

-- This season the Wildcats have turned the ball over 10 times, three more than the Bruins' takeaways (7).
+- This year the Wildcats have turned the ball over 10 times, three more than the Bruins' takeaways (7).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.